pyg-team/pytorch_geometric/docs/source/tutorial/distribute_pyg.rst

 Distributed Training for PyG
 =================================================

-In real life applications graphs often consists of billions of nodes that can't be fitted in a single system memory.
+In real life applications graphs often consists of billions of nodes that can't be fitted into a single system memory.
 This is when the distributed training comes in handy.
-By allocating a number of partitions of the large graph into a cluster of CPUs one can deploy a synchronized model training on the whole database at once, by making use of `PyTorch Distributed Data Parallel (DDP)<https://pytorch.org/docs/stable/notes/ddp.html>`_ training.
+By allocating a number of partitions of the large graph into a cluster of CPUs one can deploy a synchronized model training on the whole database at once, by making use of `PyTorch Distributed Data Parallel (DDP) <https://pytorch.org/docs/stable/notes/ddp.html>`_ training.
 The architecture seamlessly distributes graph neural network training across multiple nodes by integrating Remote Procedure Call (RPC) for efficient sampling and retrieval of non-local features into standard DDP for model training.
 This distributed training implementation doesn't require any additonal packages to be installed on top of a default PyG stack.
-In the future the solution will be also available for Intel's GPUs.
+In the future the solution will also be available for Intel's GPUs.

 Key Advantages
 --------------------------------------
 ..
 (TODO: add links)
-1) Balanced graph partitioning with METIS for large graph databases, using ``Partitoner``
+#.
+Balanced graph partitioning with METIS for large graph databases, using ``Partitoner``
-2) Utilizing DDP for model training in conjunction with RPC for remote sampling and feature calls, with TCP and the 'gloo' backend specifically tailored for CPU-based sampling, enhances the efficiency and scalability of the training process.
+#.
+Utilizing DDP for model training in conjunction with RPC for remote sampling and feature calls, with TCP and the 'gloo' backend specifically tailored for CPU-based sampling, enhances the efficiency and scalability of the training process.
-3) The implementation of a custom ``GraphStore``/``FeatureStore`` API provides a flexible and tailored interface for large graph structure information and feature storage.
+#.
+The implementation of a custom ``GraphStore``/``FeatureStore`` API provides a flexible and tailored interface for large graph structure information and feature storage.
-4) ``DistNeighborSampler`` capable of node neighborhood sampling in both local and remote partitions, through RPC communication channel with other samplers, maintaining a consistent data structure `Data`/`HeteroData` at the output
+#. ``DistNeighborSampler`` capable of node neighborhood sampling in both local and remote partitions, through RPC communication channel with other samplers, maintaining a consistent data structure ``Data``/``HeteroData`` at the output
-5) The ``DistLoader``/``DistNeighborLoader``/``DistLinkLoader`` offers a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard PyG Loaders.
+#.
+The ``DistLoader``/``DistNeighborLoader``/``DistLinkLoader`` offers a high-level abstraction for managing sampler processes, ensuring simplicity and seamless integration with standard PyG Loaders.
 This facilitates easier development and harnesses the robustness of the torch dataloader
-6) Incorporating Python's `asyncio` library for asynchronous processing on top of torch RPC further enhances the system's responsiveness and overall performance.
-This solution follows originally from the GLT library.
+#.
+Incorporating Python's `asyncio` library for asynchronous processing on top of torch RPC further enhances the system's responsiveness and overall performance.
+This solution follows originally from the GLT distributed library.
-7) Furthermore we provide homomgenous and heretogenous graph support with code examples, used in both edge and node-level prediction tasks.
+#.
+Furthermore we provide homomgenous and heretogenous graph support with code examples, used in both edge and node-level prediction tasks.

 .. figure:: ../_static/thumbnails/distribute_pyg_flow.png
   :align: center
   :width: 90%

+The purpose of this manual is to guide you through the most important steps of deploying your distributed training application.
+For the code examples, please refer to:

+* `partition_graph.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/partition_graph.py>`_ for graph partitioning
+* `partition_graph.py <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/distributed/pyg/distributed_cpu.py>`_ for end-to-end GNN (GraphSAGE) model training with homogenous or heterogenous data

 1. Graph Partitioning
 --------------------------------------